masterdev0218/ionic-angular-datatables/README.md

   }

 ```

 ## Features

-*  using
-* Sort method uses [localeCompare()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/localeCompare) method to return a number indicating if a reference string comes before or after or is the same as the given string in sort order.
+* Sort function uses the [localeCompare()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/localeCompare) method to return a number indicating if a reference string comes before or after or is the same as the given string in sort order.
 * `ion-select-option` used to provide drop-down rows per page options.
-Couldn't work out how to have a default selected value, e.g. 10, currently shows the full list
+Couldn't work out how to have a default selected value, e.g. 10, currently defaults to the full list until a rows per page option is chosen

 ## Status & To-do list